 Location IDs and location names

-In the location details pane you find the following fields:
+In the location edit pane you find the following fields:

 ID